divya-dugar/sales-analysis-sql/README.md

 # Sales Analysis Using SQL

 ## Project Overview
-This project analyzes sales data using SQL to derive business insights related to product performance, regional contribution, and sales trends over time.
+This project performs an end-to-end sales analysis using SQL to derive meaningful business insights related to product performance, regional contribution, and sales trends over time.
+The analysis is designed to simulate a real-world analytics task using structured query logic.

 ## Dataset Overview
 - Total records: 28